dineshUmasankar/mnist-digit-classifier/report/report.md

 \newpage

-This project will focus on following the applications mentioned in the seminal paper, where we will build an identification/recognition module to read a bank check.
-All the processes within document recognition must occur to read a bank check's various components: date, payee, amount (in word form), amount (in numeric form), and signature.
-Due to time constraints, we will focus only building the module to classify the handwritten digits within the amount specified field of a check, and leave the rest of the implementation to our readers as our approach can be extended to the other fields as well.
+This project will take an exploratory angle at the traditional classification problem presented within the seminal paper, where we will build an identification/recognition module to read a bank check.
+Due to time constraints, we will focus only on building the model to classify the handwritten digits within the amount specified field of a bank check, and leave the rest of the implementation to our readers as our approach can be extended to the other fields and contexts as well.

 ### Problem Statement